What is CapCut and how do you use it?

 Does CapCut save your videos?

-It’s worth bearing in mind that if you delete the CapCut app or your account, you’ll lose all of your projects.
+It’s worth bearing in mind that if you delete your CapCut account, you’ll lose all of your projects.

 How do you export video from CapCut?

 CapCut will save your project files, but you’ll need to export them yourself.
-Once you’re happy with your footage, just hit the ‘Export’ button.
+Once you’re happy with your footage, click the “Export” button.

 The in-browser process allows more customization during the export phase.
 Extra details include choosing between MP4 and MOV file types, export file name, and quality.

-It’s worth noting that if you share directly to TikTok, your video comes without the CapCut watermark – all the other options will result in your content being watermarked.
+It’s worth noting that if you share directly to TikTok, your video comes without the CapCut watermark — all the other options will result in a watermark.
 Given most people use CapCut as an extension of TikTok, the first option is quite popular.

 How do you edit video in CapCut?

 Editing video in CapCut is as simple or complicated as you’d like.
-As we touched on previously, CapCut is ideal for rookies and experts, as it includes a whole load of features for all skill-sets.
+As we touched on previously, CapCut is ideal for rookies and experts, as it includes tons of features for all skill-sets.

 Here’s how to access CapCut’s editing features: